 Herbert Goldberger Professor of Economics

 Oded Galor is the founder of Unified Growth Theory.
 He has contributed to the understanding of the process of development over the entire course of human history and the role of deep-rooted factors in the transition from stagnation to growth and in the emergence of the vast inequality across the globe.
 Moreover, he has pioneered the exploration of the impact of evolutionary processes, population diversity, and inequality on the process of development over most of human existence.
 His research has redirected research in the field of economic growth to the exploration of the long shadow of history and to the role of biogeographical forces in comparative economic development.
 It has spawned the influential literatures studying the impact of inequality on the process of development, the interaction between human adaptation and economic development, the transition from stagnation to growth, and the impact of human diversity on comparative economic development.

-Oded Galor was awarded Doctor Honoris Causa from UC Louvain and from Poznań University of Economics & Business.
-He is an elected Foreign Member of Academia Europaea (honoris causa)., and an Elected Fellow of the Econometric Society.
-He has co-directed the NBER research group on Income Distribution and Macroeconomics and a Research Fellow of CEPR, GLO, and IZA, a Research Associate of the NBER and CESifo, a Sackler Fellow at Tel-Aviv University, a Fellow of the Economics Department at the Hebrew University, Furthermore, he is the Editor in Chief of the Journal of Economic Growth, Editor of the Journal of Population Economics, and Co-Editor of Macroeconomic Dynamics.
+Oded Galor was awarded Doctorate Honoris Causa from UC Louvain and from Poznań University of Economics & Business.
+He is an elected Foreign Member of Academia Europaea and an Elected Fellow of the Econometric Society.
+He is a co-director of the NBER research group on Income Distribution and Macroeconomics, a Research Fellow of CEPR, GLO, and IZA, a Research Associate of the NBER and CESifo, a Sackler Fellow at Tel-Aviv University, and a Fellow of the Economics Department at the Hebrew University.
+Furthermore, he is the Editor in Chief of the Journal of Economic Growth, Editor of the Journal of Population Economics, and Co-Editor of Macroeconomic Dynamics.